 AmCham EU supports international initiatives to ensure robust and reliable commodity benchmarks and support confidence.
-We are committed to the IOSCO principles for Price Reporting Agencies (PRAs) of 5 October 2012, as reaffirmed by IOSCO Principles for Financial Benchmarks in July 2013, which paid due regard to the specificities of the oil and wider commodity markets.
+We are committed to the IOSCO principles for Price Reporting Agencies (PRAs) of 5 October 2012, as reaffirmed by IOSCO in its report of 11 September 2014, which paid due regard to the specificities of the oil and wider commodity markets.
 European legislation should fully reflect and not exceed these IOSCO principles for PRAs.